A brief history of the Ina Boyle Society Ltd

 The Ina Boyle Society was formally established as a limited company in 2020 and a registered charity in 2022 in the UK, though work really began on fostering the revival of interest in Ina Boyle’s music in 2015 when Katie Rowan convened what she called the ‘Ina Boyle Development Committee’ at a meeting in Dublin.

-This comprised of a prestigious group of musicians and academics from both the UK and Ireland including the late Dr. Ita Beausang (a key figure in the Irish music education world and the biographer of Ina Boyle), Dr. Kerry Houston (Director of Studies at Trinity University Dublin), Ian Fox (Author, Opera Critic and RDS and RIAM trustee) Jonathan Grimes (Contemporary Music Centre, Dublin) Kenneth Baird (Director of the European Opera Centre), the late Ronald Corp (British conductor and composer, responsible for the first commercial recording of Ina’s music with the Bournemouth Symphony Orchestra), Dr. Emma O'Keeffe (TUD), with vital support for its work provided by Roy Stanley (former Music Librarian at TUD) and the Boyle family.
+This comprised a prestigious group of musicians and academics from both the UK and Ireland including the late Dr. Ita Beausang (a key figure in the Irish music education world and the biographer of Ina Boyle), Dr. Kerry Houston (Director of Academic Studies at the TUD Conservatoire, Dublin), Ian Fox (Author, Opera Critic and RDS and RIAM trustee), Jonathan Grimes (Contemporary Music Centre, Dublin), Kenneth Baird (Director of the European Opera Centre), the late Ronald Corp (British conductor and composer, responsible for the first commercial recording of Ina’s music with the Bournemouth Symphony Orchestra), Dr. Emma O'Keeffe (TUD), with vital support for its work provided by Roy Stanley (Music Librarian at Trinity College Dublin (TCD) and the Boyle family.

 The Development Committee embodied the Anglo-Irish partnership approach that has since informed the establishment of an Artistic Advisory Committee and underpinned the burgeoning worldwide renaissance of interest in Ina Boyle’s life and music.